 Companies and industries are constantly evolving so naturally, your competitors will change along with it.
 Luckily you are able to constantly remain up to date with your competition.

 Utilize the SEMrush Competitors reports to if any new competitors have crept into your sight.
 These reports are available for Organic, Paid and PLA competitors.
-You can read more about these reports by checking out our helpful how-to article.
+You can read more about these reports here.